blazetopher/udunitspy/README.md

     iutil

-####Re-Install
-Run the *iutil* script with the argument 'r' to apply changes to your working environment

-    iutil r
+During development, there is no need to reinstall.
+Changes to the source are automatically reflected in your working environment.

 ####Uninstall
 The library and dependencies can be uninstalled by calling the *iutil* script with the argument 'u':

     iutil u

+####Distribute
+A tar.gz for the library can be created by running the *iutil* script with the 'd' argument:

+    iutil d

 Access/use the library as described in **Usage** below.